MHCommunity/mousehunt-improved/README.md

 - Fixes the price being set incorrectly on the first click of the Best price in the Marketplace.
   - Fixes the smash assignment button to go to the correct page.
   - Removes the text clipping from the 'Collectibles' tab text.
+  - Fixes issues when directly loading an item page.

 ## UserScripts